JacobPox/Calculator/README.md

 This calculator is still a work in progress, although it is not yet very pretty, it does function!

+**Update:**

+This web app can now be found at http://jacobpox.pythonanywhere.com/ if you wish to view/use it without having to download the file.
+The pythonanywhere web app should be synced to all updates made on here.

 # To use:

 1. Download files to computer